Skip to main content

 About The Program

-Chemistry is the study of the energetics, composition, properties, structure and reactions of matter.
-A student earning a B.S.
-Chemistry degree will learn to think creatively, to analyze data, to utilize instrumentation, and to understand human interaction with the material world from multiple perspectives.
-The chemistry major provides students with a broad introduction to the discipline of chemistry combined with detailed exploration of at least one area of interest.
+Chemistry is the study of the energetics, composition, properties, structure, and reactions of matter.
+Metro State’s Chemistry Bachelor of Science (B.S.) provides students with a broad introduction to the discipline of chemistry combined with detailed exploration of at least one area of interest.
+A student who earns a Chemistry B.S. degree will learn to think creatively, analyze data, utilize instrumentation, and to understand human interaction with the material world from multiple perspectives.

 The chemistry major prepares students to apply scientific methodology to solve chemical problems, to relate chemistry to their daily life and environment, to think critically and quantitatively, and to understand the experimental methods, techniques and instrumentation used in chemistry.

-Earning a B.S. degree in chemistry can be a natural pathway to a wide variety of career choices.
-Some of these career options are lab intensive positions such as research, analytical and product chemists.
-Others options that are outside of the typical lab oriented positions would be careers in sales, marketing and management.
-The B.S. chemistry degree can also be a stepping stone towards careers that require more advanced degrees such as teaching chemistry at a university level, medicine, law, pharmacy or dentistry.
+Earning a degree in chemistry can be a natural pathway to a wide variety of career choices.
+Careers for those with a chemistry degree include: lab intensive positions such as research, analytical and product chemists.
+In addition to typical lab-oriented positions, other options include careers in sales, marketing, and management.
+The chemistry degree, which you can study for online or on campus in Minnesota, can also be a stepping stone toward a career that requires a more advanced degree, such as teaching chemistry at a university level, medicine, law, pharmacy, or dentistry.

 • Interpret scientific findings via written and oral presentations.